Thaddeus McCotter 2012 presidential campaign: Campaign events

 McCotter participated in the first-ever Twitter presidential debate, on July 20, against fellow candidates former New Mexico governor Gary Johnson, businessman Herman Cain, representative Michele Bachmann, former Speaker of the House Newt Gingrich, and former Senator Rick Santorum.
 At one point, moderator S. E. Cupp asked whether President Obama was anti-Israel, McCotter answered, "Obama's motivations are not the issue, the impact of his policies, both proposed and pursued, have strained our relationship" with Israel.
 When asked to comment on the U.S. role in the 2011 military intervention in Libya, McCotter referred to the Obama administration's mission as "ill-defined," and argued for "no US boots on ground."
-However, he added the caveat, "once committed [to the mission], we can't abruptly withdraw."
+He, however, added the caveat, "once committed [to the mission], we can't abruptly withdraw."

 In late July, during the height of the debt ceiling crisis, McCotter canceled several appearances in Iowa and returned to Washington.
 He supported the plan of House Speaker John Boehner, and voted in favor of the compromise bill.
 He was the only presidential candidate in the House of Representatives to approve the bill in Congress since both fellow members Bachmann and Ron Paul voted against it.

 Ahead of the Ames Straw Poll, McCotter had not reached the one percent polling threshold necessary to participate in the event's August 11 debate on Fox News.
-At the time, McCotter had little support, even at home.
+At the time, McCotter had little support, even in his home state.
 Public Policy Polling showed him with only five percent from Michigan Republicans, a figure pollsters described as rare coming from a candidate's home state.
-With news of his standing, McCotter cancelled a scheduled stop in New Hampshire, and returned to his headquarters in Michigan to coordinate a debate inclusion effort.
+With news of his standing, McCotter canceled a scheduled stop in New Hampshire, and returned to his headquarters in Michigan to coordinate a debate inclusion effort.
 As part of the effort, the campaign filmed a YouTube video in a kitchen, featuring McCotter making puns about food, and concluding with "Thanks, dude."
 The Los Angeles Times described the video as "unfortunate".
 Despite the effort, McCotter did not meet the polling threshold and was excluded.
 He was the only candidate missing from the debate that had secured a spot on the ballot.